WHY THIS MATTERS

 When people hear the term “college student,” they tend to think of an 18-year-old high school graduate, but the postsecondary student landscape has changed.
 These days, the majority of students now juggle some combination of school, work, and family obligations.
 These competing obligations pose complex challenges for today’s students.

 Florida is the third most populous state in the nation, yet we rank only 22nd in proportion of working-age adults with a degree or credential.
-To boost education attainment beyond high school, we need to close opportunity gaps for low-income students, students of color, and other student groups underrepresented in higher education.
+To boost educational attainment beyond high school for all, we need to close opportunity gaps.

-- High school graduation: The high school graduation rate for low-income students in 2016 was 70.3%, compared to 85.6% for their non-low-income peers.
+• High school graduation: In 2016, the high school graduation rate for low-income students was 70.3%, compared to 85.6% for their non-low-income peers.

-- Early college success: Only 57.8% of low-income students successfully complete a full year of college credit in two years’ time, compared to 70.2% of their non-low-income peers.
+• Early college success: Only 57.8% of low-income students complete a full year of college credit in two years, compared to 70.2% of their non-low-income peers.

-To build the talent pool needed for the 21st century global economy, Florida needs to close these and other equity gaps for our most vulnerable students.
+To build the talent pool needed for the 21st-century global economy, Florida needs to close these opportunity gaps.

 1 US Census Bureau, Georgetown Center on Education and the Workforce, Lumina Foundation Stronger Nation Report